 Night Call Schedule

-Residents take overnight in-house call only in the units at Baystate for a total of six months during the 36 months of training.
+You will take overnight in-house call only in the units at Baystate for a total of six months during the 36 months of training.
 There are two night float systems which allow the on call R1 and R2 on the medical wards to leave at 8:00 p.m.
 Cross coverage is done by an R1 ward night float team.
 All admissions after 8:00 p.m. are admitted by the R2 night float team.
-With these systems, residents get an adequate amount of rest even when they are on call.
+With these systems, you get an adequate amount of rest even when they are on call.

 Night Float Systems